 Overall, in his book Tom outlines ten principles of good governance practices that encompass the Complementary Model.
 Some are unique to the model itself; others take the best parts of the Carver and Traditional governance models.
 The ten principles create a governance and management environment that is suited for a growing organization that has outgrown the Traditional Model and finds the Carver Model limiting.
 This was why the Complementary Model of Board Governance was created in the first place.

 2. Managing the Non-profit Organization: Principles and Practices

 The second title of our recommended Nonprofit Governance Books is from the late and great Peter Drucker, hailed as a management classic; aimed at Managers, Directors, and any decision-maker that influences their organization’s structure, practices continued growth within their sector.

-Drucker paints a broad and detailed picture of the best nonprofit governance principles full to the brim with in-depth interviews with renowned executives.
+Ultimately, Drucker paints a broad and detailed picture of the best nonprofit governance principles full to the brim with in-depth interviews with renowned executives.

 3. Good Governance for Nonprofits: Developing Principles and Policies for an Effective Board

-The third instalment of our suggested Nonprofit Governance Books is from Authors Frederic L. Laughlin and Robert C. Andringa endeavor to guide Non-Profit Organizations to develop ethically sound policies and a board that encompasses them.
-Laughlin and Andringa offer a straightforward solution to gain the “attributes of excellence” that will propel any Non-Profit forwards with Good Governance Practices.
+The third instalment of our suggested Nonprofit Governance Books is from Authors Frederic L. Laughlin and Robert C. Andringa endeavour to guide Non-Profit Organizations to develop ethically sound policies and a board that encompasses them.
+Overall, Laughlin and Andringa offer a straightforward solution to gain the “attributes of excellence” that will propel any Non-Profit forwards with Good Governance Practices.
 Promising their readers will gain a working understanding of: